mlipsumass/CS520Exercise2/answers.md

 ### Question 2
 > For the isTriangle class with the initial test suite, what is the statement (a.k.a. line) coverage percentage?
 The decision (a.k.a. branch) coverage percentage?
 The mutant detection rate?

+In the initial test suite for the isTriangle class has 65% initial line coverage, 53% initial decision coverage, and 0% mutant detection rate.

 ### Question 3
 > Did your approach to writing unit tests differ between developing a coverage-adequate test suite and developing a mutation-adequate test suite?
 Briefly explain why or why not.

+Our approaches to writing unit tests between coverage-adequate suite and mutation-adequate suite had some inherent differences as each of us programmed on these files separately.
+One difference is in the amount of tests, since in the code coverage tests there are a small and finite amount of lines and branches, it does not take many tests to get to 100% code coverage.
+However, there are significantly more possiblilities of mutations in a program and so a higher number of test cases are needed to reach a high mutation detection rate.
+Aside from this difference, there are also similarities in the types of tests being made because we are of course testing the same program.
+So in both test suites we test for inalid lengths, isosceles, equilateral, and equal a_b, b_c, a_c side lengths.

 ### Question 4
 > Consider your mutation-adequate test suite and the triangle program.
 For any given program, why are some mutants not detectable?